Assigning Employee Earnings Manually

 Earnings control the wages for each employee. eNETEmployer provides two main earning types; Hourly and Salary (see below for a description of each type).
 Earning records store each employee's year-to-date values and the earning cannot be removed once a pay sequence has been closed.

 Primary vs. Temporary Earnings - Each employee requires at least one primary earning type (sometimes referred to as a "Base" earning).
 Their primary earning is typically used to calculate their wages on a regular basis.
 However, you may encounter instances where the employee will be working for a different wage amount for one or more pay periods.
 In this case, you could leave their primary earning unchanged and instead assign a temporary earning of the same type.
 This temporary earning can then be used to adjust or override the amounts for the current or subsequent pay periods.
-Tutorial on secondary earnings in eNETEmployer View a step-by-step tutorial on this feature
+View a step-by-step tutorial on this feature

 This tutorial includes instructions for both Primary and Temporary earnings.